-There were no observed gradients of gross alpha or gross beta concentrations in air increasing outwards from the INEEL toward Distant locations for any month of the quarter.
-Weekly statistical comparisons of Boundary locations with Distant locations showed differences in gross alpha concentrations for the weeks of September 4 and September 18, 2002 and in gross beta concentrations for July 10 and August 28, 2002.
-In all cases the Distant locations were higher than the Boundary locations.
-Levels of specific radionuclides measured in composited air filters (241Am, 137Cs, and 239,240Pu) and detected in atmospheric moisture samples (tritium) were well below regulatory guidelines set by both the DOE and the EPA for protection of the public, and were not different from values measured historically at other locations across the United States.
+Levels of specific radionuclides detected in composited air filters (239,240Pu, 241Am, 90Sr, and 137Cs) and tritium in atmospheric moisture samples were well below regulatory guidelines set by both the DOE and the EPA for protection of the public and were not different from values measured historically at other locations across the United States.

-Tritium was measured in 16 precipitation samples collected during the third quarter.
+Tritium was detected in four of nine precipitation samples collected during the fourth quarter.
 The concentrations were consistent with measurements made by EPA at other locations across the United States and reported by the ERAMS program.

-Results of analyses of tissues from four game animals indicated detectable levels of 137Cs in the liver tissue and measurable amounts of 137Cs in the muscle tissue and thyroid from a single animal.
+Results of analyses of game animal tissues indicated measurable concentrations of 137Cs were found in the liver tissue of an elk.
+All concentrations are consistent with past tissue and thyroid concentrations.

-with INEEL activities.
-Concentrations in all of the samples collected
+that are considered as detected.
+Concentrations in all of the samples

-and analyzed during the third quarter, 2002 were similar to levels
+collected and analyzed during the fourth quarter, 2002 were similar to

-recorded in the past in the INEEL environment or in other locations in
+levels measured in the past in the INEEL environment or in other

-the United States and were well below regulatory standards for public
+locations in the United States and were well below regulatory standards